 According to Ha'aretz, during the first week of the protests Israel called for the US and Europe to curb their criticisms of the Egyptian dictator.
 When Angela Merkel, the German chancellor, was in Jerusalem, President Shimon Peres said to her: 'The world saw what happened in Gaza when they pushed for democratic elections and a dangerous movement rose to power.’
 A few days later, the minister for regional development, Silvan Shalom, said that 'the West should not push for democracy’ in Egypt ‘as it might weaken the moderate powers there, and will allow Tehran to renew the Iranian Empire.’
 So that’s what regional ‘development’ means.

-When Mubarak finally stepped down, Yedi’ot Ahronot suggested that an ‘honourable way’ should be found for his departure.
-In Israel HaYom the foreign editor praised Mubarak for maintaining the peace treaty with Israel, ‘which continued even during Operation Cast Lead’, the Israeli offensive in Gaza two years ago during which 1400 Palestinians were killed.
+When Mubarak finally stepped down, Yedi'ot Ahronot suggested that a 'way of honour' should be found for his departure.
+In Israel HaYom the foreign editor praised Mubarak for maintaining the peace treaty with Israel, 'which continued even during Operation Cast Lead', the Israeli offensive in Gaza two years ago during which 1400 Palestinians were killed.
 In its concluding sentence, the op-ed said: ‘Thank you, dictator.’